He was a strong character who was a natural leader, rising from modest origins to lead the country.

 He lobbied for parliament to develop strategies for long-term constitutional settlement.
 He introduced reforms to make the legal, judicial and social systems more humane.
 He promoted soldiers on their ability not their social status.
 His policies, although not always successful, aimed to bring the country together rather than to cause more divisions.
 He had only supported the execution of the king when he saw no other way forward, after Charles refused to abdicate.

-With a strong Army and Navy, Cromwell also looked to raise England's profile abroad.
+With a strong Army and Navy, Oliver Cromwell also looked to raise England's profile abroad.

 He was courageous and skillful and cared for his soldiers.